ZadeE1/QuickNgp/README.md

 2. run the `install_rtx_3000_and_4000.bat` or `buildfromscratch.bat` inside `Installs`

-3. open the `config.txt` file and paste the full path to any empty folder right after the "=", it should look something like this `"ProjectDir=C:\project"` `note:` the project folder is where any saved data will go including images, videos that you wish to convert into nerfs and generated colmap data
+3. open the `config.txt` file and paste the full path to any empty folder right after the "=", it should look something like this `"ProjectDir=C:\project"` `note:` the project folder is where any saved data will go including images, videos that you wish to convert into nerfs and generated colmap data or alternativly drag and drop the project folder or any file inside on to DragAndDropProjectDir.bat

 4. place any video that you want to convert into a nerf inside the project folder, then run the `videotoimages.bat` in `QuickRuns` it will ask " - Name of video inside Where ever you decided the project path to be: " and respond with the video file name - for example, `VIDEO.MP4` it will then ask, " - Frames per second ( 5 recommended ): " - high fps will produce better nerf models but will negatively impact performance